Who we are:

 Oct.
 22-24, The Daughters of Hypatia performs at the Alys Stephens Center for the Performing Arts in Birminghhma, Alabama, as part of their ArtPlay program.
-Saki, Lila Salhov, Jane Real, and Laurel Shastri will give five performances of this concert celebrating women mathematicians throughout history, and Karl will teach two workshops for teachers and Univ. of Ala. students.
+Saki, Lila Salhov, Jane Real, and Laurel Shastri give five performances of this concert celebrating women mathematicians throughout history, and Karl teaches workshops for teachers, Univ. of Ala. students, and a local school.
 A Celebration of Mind event with mathematical puzzles and games will be held in the theatre lobby prior to the Saturday 2 PM performance.
 Video highlights of Hypatia.

 Oct.
 15-16, Erik Stern teaches math dance workshops for teachers and students in Santa Clarita, CA for for Kennedy Center Partners in Education affiliates Santa Clarita Performing Arts Center and several local school districts.

 Sep.
 9-11, Karl Schaffer and Erik Stern teach math dance workshops for teachers and students in Peoria, Arizona for Kennedy Center Partners in Education affiliates Arizona State Univ.
 Gammage, Mesa Public Schools, and Peoria Unified School District.

 Sep.
 2-4, Karl Schaffer teaches math dance workshops for teachers and students in Tyler, Texas for for Kennedy Center Partners in Education affiliates Young Audiences of Northeast Texas and the Tyler Independent School District.

 July 29 - Aug.
 8, Karl Schaffer, Saki, and Laurel Shastri perform short "teaser" performances at 3 festive math conferences on the East Coast:

 Bridges Math and Arts conference, Baltimore, July 29-Aug.
 1.